Should You Invest in 2x4 – or 2x6 – Wall Studs for Your Dream Home?

-Benefits of 2x6 Exterior Walls
+Advantages of 2x6

-In most areas 2x4 construction is sufficient; 2x4 construction will easily support a home's structure and weight.
-But there are several advantages to building with 2x6 studs, some obvious and some not so obvious.
+There are several advantages to building with 2x6 studs, some obvious and some not so obvious.
 Depending on your location, you may not have a choice and will have to frame with 2x6s because local building codes mandate it.
 These areas tend to be in northern states with colder climates.
 Let’s look at the differences between 2x4 and 2x6 construction.

 Not surprisingly, a 2x6 frame construction allows for more space between your interior and exterior walls.
 This extra space alone typically doesn’t result in better insulation, but it does offer more room for added insulation.
 It’s critical to discuss this advantage with your contractor, however, because the ability to add insulation to your walls doesn’t always translate into this actually happening.